actris-cloudnet/cloudnetpy/paper/paper.md

 in 2002, a network of around 15 stations around Europe has been established to regularly collect, process and distribute Cloudnet data (http://cloudnet.fmi.fi).
-While the methodology is valid, more robust and operational processing software is called for.
+While the methodology is valid, more robust and operational processing software is called for (What is meant by robust and operational?
+Can also be explained in the next sentence, e.g. because we're dealing with huge amounts of data we can't use matlab anymore, and have to use something more modern.).
 In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where the Cloudnet framework is utilized to process gigabytes of cloud remote sensing data per day in near real time.
 ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
-CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing roughly the same functionality as the original Cloudnet software written in Matlab and C. The outputs of the two programs are similar but not identical because several methods were revised during the refactoring process.
+CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing roughly the same functionality as the original Cloudnet software written in Matlab and C (citation?).
+The outputs of the two programs are similar but not identical because several methods were revised during the refactoring process.
 For example, because most modern cloud radars are polarimetric, CloudnetPy uses linear depolarization ratio